-Look, we know that hydration is essential for acne-prone skin.
-Generous water intake helps clear your complexion of skin-irritating toxins and impurities, keeping your pores so fresh and so clean.
+We know that hydration is essential for acne-prone skin.
+Generous water intake helps clear your complexion of skin-irritating toxins and impurities, keeping your pores fresh and clean.

 Tea is just as hydrating as water, but it brings so much more to the table: flavor, comfort, and dozens upon dozens of skin-healthy nutrients and antioxidants.